DV

 Strategy & risk

-DIV tracks — with a dividend approach, while SPHD tracks S&P 500 Low Volatility High Dividend Index using a dividend income strategy.
-Beta is 0.48 for DIV and 0.55 for SPHD, indicating DIV is less volatile relative to the market.
+DIV is an ETF, while SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
+Beta is 0.43 for DIV and 0.51 for SPHD, indicating DIV is less volatile relative to the market.

 Fund details